tenderlove/tinygql/README.md

 Right now this code:

-1. Only parses [ExecutableDefinitions](https://spec.graphql.org/June2018/#ExecutableDefinition) since the spec says "GraphQL services which only seek to provide GraphQL query execution may choose to only include ExecutableDefinition and omit the TypeSystemDefinition and TypeSystemExtension rules from Definition."
-2. Doesn't know how to execute anything.
+1. Doesn't know how to execute anything.
 It just gives you an AST
-3. Isn't used anywhere
+2. Isn't used anywhere

 ## Usage